quien697/RxMemo/README.md

 # RxMemo

-* It's a practice project using RxSwift, RxCocoa, Action, NSObject+Rx, RxDataSources and RxCoreData.
+* It's a practice project using RxSwift.
 * Using CocoaPods to install third-party libraries.
-* Using core data storage to manage data.
+* There are two branches that using different storage to manage data, memory storage and core data storage.

+#### Third-Party Libraries

+1. RxSwift
+2. RxCocoa
+3. Action
+4. NSObject+Rx
+5. RxDataSources
+6. RxCoreData

+#### Storage

+Memory Storage

+#### PS

+There are two branches that using different storage to manage data, memory storage and core data storage.